milonmaze/privacy-terms-observatory/www.intuit.com/privacy.md

+Important Update: We have updated our privacy statement effective Jan 1, 2023.
+Learn More

 We're committed to keeping your data safe

 When you use one of our offerings, you trust us with your personal and professional financial information.
 We help safeguard that data and protect your privacy by using industry-leading technology and practices.